The holidays bring us many reasons to celebrate and indulge.

 Properly prepared sprouted pumpkin seeds are just slightly salted to add depth of flavor and a super crunch to your chocolate.

-- In a small heavy bottomed sauce pan combine the raw cacao paste and coconut butter.
+- In a small heavy-bottomed sauce pan combine the raw cacao paste and coconut butter.
 Slowly melt this combination over very low heat.
-Stir the mixture until it is smooth.
+Stir the mixture until smooth.

 - Once the mixture is smooth add the honey and salt and stir until combined.

 - Cut a piece of parchment paper to fit a large baking sheet.
-Use two smaller baking sheets if you don't have the "half sheet pan" (13x18) size.
+Use two smaller baking sheets if you don't have the "half sheet pan" (13 by 18-inch) size.

 - Pour the chocolate mixture onto the parchment paper and smooth it into an even single layer.

 - Freeze the pan of chocolate until it is brittle.
-Use a knife to cut and break chunks or chocolate bark to fit your needs.
+Use a knife to cut and break chunks of your desired size.

 - Store the raw chocolate bark in the refrigerator until you serve it.